csc-training/hip-programming/docs/07-multi-gpu.md

 A GPU context is an execution environment that manages resources such as memory allocations, streams, and kernel execution for a specific GPU.
 It acts as an interface between the application and the GPU, ensuring that operations like memory management and kernel launches are handled correctly.
 :::

 # Device Selection and Management

-* Driver associates a number for each available GPU device starting from 0

-* The functions `hipSetDevice()` is used for selecting the desired device

-# Device Selection and Management

 - Return the number of hip capable devices by `count`